stnlabz/rictusd/README.md

 # Does Not
 - Chat with you
-- Help yu develop anything
+- Help you develop anything
-- Create any images for you
+- Create or edit any images for you
-- or act like Grok, Deepseek, or ChatGPT in any way or fashion.
+- act like Grok, Deepseek, or ChatGPT in any way or fashion.